vipin018/Sheriyans-Cohort/day4/readme.md

 1. content-box -> the width and height of the element is the content width and height.
 2. border-box -> the width and height of the element is the content width and height + padding + border.

+### border-radius

+- border-radius is used to set the radius of the border.

+### outline

+- outline is used to set the outline of the element.

+### background-image

+- background-image is used to set the background image of the element.